huangsam/ultimate-python/CONTRIBUTING.md

 Please update `README.md` (English) first - it's the source of truth.
 If you can, mirror important changes like link updates in the corresponding `README.<lang>.md` files so translations stay current.
 If you can't, no worries — just add a short note in your PR listing which translation files need updates.
 Thanks - your help keeps the docs welcoming for everyone! 🙏

-## Feel the Pythonic Energy - Contribute Now!🔥
+## Feel the Pythonic Energy - Contribute Now! 🔥